withhaibun/haibun/README.md

 # Installation

-Normally, libraries from this repository will be included in a project like any other, or used via the cli.
+Normally, libraries from this repository will be included in a project like any other, or used via the cli, for example, using `npx @haibun/cli`.

-If required, installation uses a shell script, which is tested in Linux & macOS, and should also work on Windows using WSL.

-Clone this repo,
-and install Lerna and Typescript globally;

-`npm i -g lerna typescript`

-# Development

-To build:

-  `npm run build`
-  `npm run tsc-watch`

-Use this at the top level to build and watch all modules.

-Top level tests for all modules are also available:

-`npm run test`

-or

-`npm run test-watch`

-Each module can be developed independently using:

-`npm run tsc-watch`  # not needed if using top-level `tsc-watch`

-`npm test`

-or

-`npm run test-watch`

-## Developing new modules
+# Developing new modules

-To develop your own separate module while developing these Haibun modules, use:

-`npm link @haibun/core`

-and any other modules you may need.

-For an example module external to the main haibun project, please refer to [haibun sarif](https://github.com/withhaibun/haibun-sarif).

-It may be helpful to refer to the [haibun e2e-tests](https://github.com/withhaibun/haibun-e2e-tests) repository, which contains running examples of integration tests.
-For example, set up that repository, and run `npm run test-xss`.

-...

 A new Haibun module is created by extending the `AStepper` abstract class from
 @haibun/core (see example below), and adding the module to the testing target